Akhilleus20/klave-ai-inference/README.md

 ## Description

-This contract implements a single method "getExposureRisk" that take user input, load lightGBM model, infer from user input, unload LightGBM model and return results to the user.
+This contract implements a single method `getExposureRisk` that take user input, load lightGBM model, infer from user input, unload LightGBM model and return results to the user.
 We use as an example the model we have created for determinating COVID contamination risk - [Paper](https://arxiv.org/pdf/2103.17096)

 ## Build your back-end locally